 We all share the single atmosphere and all benefit from the tree planting projects around the globe.
 Nevertheless, we felt it fitting to support those near our main areas of operation, the UK and Australia.

-We are supporting a project by The Borders Forest Trust to help restore native habitat in the Wild Heart of Southern Scotland.
-The goal is to reforest 1,800 acres of land between Talla Reservoir and Gameshope in order to reverse the effects of deforestation from centuries ago.
+We supported a project by The Borders Forest Trust to help restore native habitat in the Wild Heart of Southern Scotland.
+The goal was to reforest 1,800 acres of land between Talla Reservoir and Gameshope in order to reverse the effects of deforestation from centuries ago.